Post Judgment Modification of Family Law Orders

 Let's learn more about California divorce hearings

-It is uncommon for property divisions to be modified unless the agreement allows for modification or certain circumstances have occurred that mandate it as a matter of law.
+It is uncommon for property divisions to be modified unless the agreement allows modification or certain circumstances have occurred that mandate it as a matter of law.

 Since post judgment property modifications can be complex, advice from divorce lawyers like those at Farzad & Ochoa should be your first priority.